 The phrase “holy ground” is found twice in the Bible, once in the Old Testament and once in the New.
-In the Old Testament, we read about it in the narrative when Moses was tending the flock of Jethro his father-in-law and he led the flock to Horeb, the mountain of God.
+In the Old Testament, we read about it in the narrative when Moses was tending the flock of Jethro his father-in-law and he led it to Horeb, the mountain of God.
 Then, the Angel of the Lord appeared to him in a flame of fire from the midst of a bush.
 Moses saw that the bush was burning with fire but the bush was not consumed.
 And, God called to him from the midst of the bush and said, “Do not draw near this place.
 Take your sandals off your feet, for the place where you stand is holy ground” (Exodus 3:5).

-The practice of putting the shoes off before entering a temple or even private houses was a universal custom in the Middle East.
+The practice of putting the shoes off before entering a temple or even private houses was a custom in the Middle East.
 Since shoes or sandals carry dust and impurities, the reverential Orientals considered it sacrilegious to enter a clean or holy place with shoes on.
-So, the Lord asked Moses to take His shows off.
+So, the Lord asked Moses to take His shoes off.

 The place where Moses stood was holy ground, not because it was an old sanctuary or sacred spot previously unknown to him but because of the presence of God.
 Moses didn’t even look at God (Exodus 3:6).
 For “God is a consuming fire” (Deuteronomy 4:24) and no one can see Him and live (Exodus 33:20).